bniladridas/testapp-sdk/CONTRIBUTING.md

 ## License

-By contributing to BratUI, you agree that your contributions will be licensed under the MIT License.
+By contributing to TestApp, you agree that your contributions will be licensed under the MIT License.